Scoring Rules and Formula

-The score for an exercise is based on the point value you set for the exercise.
+The score for an exercise is based on the point value you assign and how the learner selects alternatives.

 Formula

-- Final score never goes below 0 (no negative totals).
+- The final score never goes below 0

 Formula examples